-Presented nationally and internationally including at The Incheon Women Artists’ Biennale (Korea), The Comfort Women Museum (Taiwan), 1a Space Gallery (Hong Kong), The Kunstmuseum Bonn (Germany), The State Museum of Gulag (Russia), The National Museum of Korean Contemporary History (Korea), Hauser & Wirth Gallery (New York), Spaces Gallery (Cleveland), The Boston Center for the Arts (Boston), The Charles Wang Center (New York), George Mason University Gallery (Washington DC), Glendale Central Library (CA), and Wood Street Galleries (Pittsburgh), among many.
+Presented nationally and internationally including at The Incheon Women Artists’ Biennale (Korea), The Comfort Women Museum (Taiwan), The Kunstmuseum Bonn (Germany), The National Museum of Korean Contemporary History (Korea), The Museum of Sex (New York), 1a Space Gallery (Hong Kong), The State Museum of Gulag (Russia), Hauser & Wirth Gallery (New York), Spaces Gallery (Cleveland), The Boston Center for the Arts (Boston), The Charles Wang Center (New York), George Mason University Gallery (Washington DC), Glendale Central Library (CA), and Wood Street Galleries (Pittsburgh), among many.
 Public Art throughout New York City including in Times Square, Lincoln Center, and Chelsea – in collaboration with The NYC Department of Transportation’s Urban Art Program.